bibanon/bibanon/The-Automator.md

+A story akin to the [[American Dream]], where a redditor, hired to manually type numbers into a computer, decides to create a program to do it for him.
+And thus, he manages to rake in bonuses while doing no work at all for 8 hours a day.

 ## Part 1

 Hired full time, and I make a good living.
 My work involves a lot of "data entry", verification, blah blah.
 I am a programmer at heart and figured out how to make a script do all my work for me.
 Between co workers, they have a 90% accuracy rating and 60-100 transactions a day completed.
 I have 99,6% accuracy and over 1.000 records a day.
 No one knows I do this because everyone's monthly accuracy and transaction count are tallied at the end of the month, which is how we earn our bonus.
 The scum part is, I get 85-95% of the entire bonus pool, which is a HUGE some of money.
 Most people are fine with their bonuses because they don't even know how much they would bonus regularly.
 I'm guessing they get €100-200 bonus a month.
 They would get a lot more if I didnt bot.